 At Caplan & Tamburino Law Firm, P.A., the people of Minneapolis trust our team with their criminal defense cases because:

 - We are led by former prosecutors with unparalleled insight.

 - We have successfully represented thousands of clients and hundreds of jury trials.

 - We have decades of combined legal experience to put to use for each case.

 - We make ourselves available to clients around-the-clock.

 If you have been arrested for solicitation in Minnesota, it is imperative that you act quickly to get started on your defense.
 The prosecution is undoubtedly not resting and working on a way to put you behind bars, even if you know you are innocent of the criminal charges.
-You should call (612) 444-5020 to talk to a Minneapolis sex crime defense attorney from Caplan & Tamburino Law Firm about what to do next.
-We keep the phone line open 24/7 for client emergencies.
+Whatever your unique situation, you are still entitled to a fair defense under the Constitution – and our experienced team can provide that for you.

 Call (612) 444-5020 to speak with a Minneapolis solicitation defense lawyer today.